Nexus Investments’ Scale-Up Fund

 Read important documents and apply

-- Four key areas: education, health, data, and digital
+- Focus on four key areas: education, health, data and digital

 - Scale-up, post-revenue companies sought